-Click through rate (CTR) is one of the most popular metrics for digital marketing ad campaigns.
+Click through rate (CTR) is one of the most popular and important metrics for digital marketing ad campaigns.
 And for good reason!

-Most small businesses want to aim for an above average click through rate so that they can maximize their digital marketing ad spend.
+Most small businesses want to aim for an above industry average click through rate so that they can maximize their digital marketing ad spend.

-Then, we’ll provide a few tips and tricks that you can try to increase your CTR across paid digital advertising campaigns.
+Then, we’ll provide a few tips and tricks that you can try to increase your ad CTR across paid digital advertising campaigns.

 What is the Average Click Through Rate?

 Before we can discuss how to get a better than average click through rate, we need to first define what an average CTR is.

 One factor that can impact your click through rate is the platform that you are using to run your paid ad campaigns.

 However, for a platform like Facebook, the average click through rate is much lower – at just 0.9%.

 Another factor that can impact your average click through rate is the industry that your business is in.

 …digging to find the average CTR for your industry and keep an eye on your own CTR to see how it compares.

 This chart shows the average CTR for each industry on Google Display Network and search.

-In addition to keeping an eye on average CTRs for the platform and industry, you should also keep an eye on your own benchmark CTR.
+In addition to keeping an eye on average CTRs for the platform and industry, you should also keep an eye on your own CTR benchmarks.

-Instead of trying to chase an arbitrary number, focus on achieving a higher CTR for your own campaigns than you have achieved in the past.
+Instead of trying to chase an arbitrary number, focus on achieving a higher CTR for your own ad campaigns than you have achieved in the past.